 The Texas A&M Transportation Institute (TTI) has been selected by the Federal Highway Administration (FHWA) to evaluate connected vehicle projects in southern Wyoming, New York City, and Tampa, Fla.
 The multiyear federal contract is for $10.75 million.

 Vehicle challenges and opportunities have driven the need for the pilot tests and evaluations.
 Roadway congestion in the United States contributes to the alarming rate of crash injuries and fatalities, and a growing number of people — particularly younger people — are beginning to favor safer shared-mobility options that are more efficient, reliable and affordable.
 At the same time, electronic and wireless technology holds the potential to improve mobility in ways that don’t require building more roadway capacity.

-These site are deploying a wide range of connected vehicle applications and systems to improve safety, mobility, environmental and agency efficiencies in select corridors.
+These sites are deploying a wide range of connected vehicle applications and systems to improve safety, mobility, environmental and agency efficiencies in select corridors.
 These pilot deployments will involve both vehicle-to-vehicle and vehicle-to-infrastructure communications.

 “The work we will do for FHWA will help to ensure that we’re bringing forth new solutions that take full advantage of the innovative communication technology tools that we have available to us,” says Dennis Christiansen, TTI agency director.

 To advance transformative approaches, FHWA has funded efforts in two areas, each of which will be evaluated by a team led by TTI and supported by several other public- and private-sector partners:

 - Connected Vehicle Pilots Deployment Program, with projects in southern Wyoming, New York City, and Tampa, Fla.

 - Beyond Traffic: The Smart City Challenge, which is providing up to $40 million in funding for technology-based mobility solutions in Columbus, Ohio.